edgedb/easy-edgedb/README.md

 }
 ```

+## How to always select .\__type__

-But if you want to always get the type when you make a query, you can also just use `\set introspect-types on` to do it.
-Once you type that, you'll always see the type instead of `Object`.
+But if you want to always see the type when you make a query, you can change the settings to do it: just type `\set introspect-types on`.
+Once you do that, you'll always see the type name instead of just `Object`.
 Now even a simple search like this will give us the type:

 ```
 SELECT Person